ai-dev-2024/Rambler-Bangla/docs/V28-SEGMENT-LOCK.md

    are excluded because they are common in plain English prose).
-This kills two reverse-leak classes: function-word bridges into a lone loan ("The office is next to the bazar.") and adjacent 2-strong name/island pairs ("Rahim Karim joined the call.", "He is my choto bhai.").
-A single strong word only converts when no English-set word appears anywhere in the utterance - sentence punctuation and lowercase discourse markers split segments, and a name isolated into its own one-word segment ("Rahim and Karim will come to the office tomorrow.") would otherwise convert because the tiny segment alone contains no English.
+This kills two reverse-leak classes: function-word bridges into a lone loan ("The office is next to the bazar.") and adjacent 2-strong name/island pairs ("Rahim Uddin joined the call.", "He is my choto bhai.").
+A single strong word only converts when no English-set word appears anywhere in the utterance - sentence punctuation and lowercase discourse markers split segments, and a name isolated into its own one-word segment ("Rahim and Uddin will come to the office tomorrow.") would otherwise convert because the tiny segment alone contains no English.
 This is the brief's "a run of 2+ words flips; a single weak word does not".
 5. **Protected spans**: URLs, emails, @handles, and digit-suffixed am/pm times